 • make from a cotton swab or gauze;

-• massage your nose a little so that the ointment is evenly distributed inside.
+• Massage your nose a little so that the ointment is evenly distributed inside.

-Features of inhalation:
+Features of inhalations:

 4. For one procedure you need to prepare 3-4 ml of the drug.

-6. The prepared solution can be stored in a refrigerator. no more than 12 hours.
+6. The prepared solution can be stored in a refrigerator no more than 12 hours.

-• Tizine;
+• Tizin;

 • Naphthyzin;

-• Rinazoline.
+• Rinazolin.

-Dioxidin drops in the nose
+Dioxidin nasal drops

 WomanAdvice.ru